fischertechnik/plc_training_factory_24v/README.md

 The [Node-RED](https://nodered.org/) flows for the Training Factory Industry 4.0 24V you can find in [Node-RED](Node-RED/README.md) folder.

 ## OPC-UA Interface
-The Tool [UaExpert](https://www.unified-automation.com/) can be used to discover the OPC-UA interface of the Training Factory Industry 4.0 24V.
-The Signals you can find [here](OPC-UA.md).
+You can use the [UaExpert](https://www.unified-automation.com/) tool to determine the OPC-UA interface of the Training Factory Industry 4.0 24V.
+You can find the signals [here](OPC-UA.md).